xdevplatform/account-activity-dashboard/README.md

 # account-activity-dashboard

-Sample web app and helper scripts to get started with Standard Account Activity API (All Activities).
+Sample web app and helper scripts to get started with Twitter's premium Account Activity API (All Activities).
 Written in Node.js.
 Full documentation for this API can be found on developer.twitter.com [here](https://developer.twitter.com/en/docs/accounts-and-users/subscribe-account-activity/overview).

 ## Dependencies